 CGCC is a member of the Oregon Consortium for Nursing Education (OCNE) and offers a competencybased curriculum jointly developed by nursing faculty from the eleven OCNE member community colleges and Oregon Health and Science University (OHSU).
-The core competencies address the need for nurses to be skilled in clinical judgment and critical thinking; evidence-based practice; relationship-centered care; interdisciplinary collaboration; assisting individuals and families in self-care practices for promotion of health and management of chronic and acute illness; end-of-life care; and teaching, delegation, leadership and supervision of caregivers.
+The core competencies address the need for nurses to be skilled in clinical judgment and critical thinking; evidence-based practice; relationship-centered care; interdisciplinary collaboration; assisting individuals and families in self-care practices for promotion of health and management of chronic and acute illness; endof-life care; and teaching, delegation, leadership and supervision of caregivers.
 Acceptance into the CGCC program allows for non-competitive admission to OHSU School of Nursing.

-The OCNE curriculum is designed as a fouryear course of study.
-The first year is devoted to prerequisite/preparatory courses required for application and/or admission to the limited entry Nursing Program (the completion of the prerequisite/ preparatory courses may take longer than one academic year).
+The OCNE curriculum is designed as a four-year course of study.
+The first year is devoted to prerequisite/ preparatory courses required for application and/or admission to the limited entry Nursing Program (the completion of the prerequisite/ preparatory courses may take longer than one academic year).
 Application and admission to the Nursing Program and successful completion of the second and third years leads to an Associate of Applied Science (AAS) Nursing degree offered by CGCC.
 This degree provides the educational eligibility for NCLEX-RN licensure testing.
 CGCC graduates who pass the NCLEX-RN exam have the option to continue the fourth year of the OCNE curriculum at OHSU, which leads to a Bachelor of Science degree, with a major in Nursing (BS,N).
-This can be done either in a face-to-face program at the Portland OHSU campus or the RN/BS Virtual program (the OHSU bachelor's requirement of statistics may be completed at CGCC but 15 credits of upper division non-nursing courses must be completed through other four year colleges or universities).

-The CGCC Nursing Program is approved by the Oregon State Board of Nursing (OSBN), 17938 SW Upper Boones Ferry Rd., Portland, OR, 971-673-0685, www.oregon.gov/OSBN.
+The CGCC Nursing Program is approved by the Oregon State Board of Nursing (OSBN), 17938 SW Upper Boones Ferry Rd., Portland, OR 97224, www. oregon.gov/OSBN.